 Another way is to load the kitchen waste into a ready-made compost bin.
 These are uncomplicated plastic containers which have no base.
 You just put them down somewhere out of the way and start filling.
 The have an outlet door at the bottom of the bin.
 You won’t open this until the bin is almost full by which time the compost at the door should be fully formed.
 The idea of this is that as you remove compost through the door, the material above will drop down making more room for fresh waste to go in.
 This is an in-the-top and out-at-the-bottom system.
 If you have a lot of waste to dispose of it may be necessary to have more than one bin.

 Then we have the compost tumblers.
 These will deliver a finished sample of compost much more quickly.
-The action of turning the barrel upside down opens up the compost and allows air into the mix.
+The action of turning the barrel upside down opens up the compost and allows air into the mix, which will generate some heat.
 Composting is an aerobic digestion process.
 The microbial bacteria need all the oxygen that they can get.
 This process is not so suitable for worms because they don’t like being disturbed by the trauma of having their world turned over and over.
 So, what you can do is to empty out the tumbler barrel and load it into a static compost bin where the worms can get to work without being disturbed.

 The main thing that you need to remember about compost tumblers is that there will come a time when you won’t be able to load in any more waste because it’s full.
 So, what do you do?
 You have two choices.
 Either get an extra tumbler and start loading it and carry on rotating the first tumbler until the composting process is complete or empty out the tumbler into a static bin and just leave it there to fully convert to compost in its own time.